MNicolso/Loan-Calculator-V2/README.md

 CF Loan Calculator is a tool desinged to help users plan and manage loans and debt.
 With an input of loan amount, term length (months), and interest rate.
 Output will show over all loan information as well as a month by month break down.

 ### Built With
-Here you can find the frameworks used to develope CF-Mortgage-Calculator.
+Here you can find the frameworks used to develope the Personal Loan Calculator.
 * [HTML](https://www.w3schools.com/html/)
 * [CSS](https://www.w3schools.com/css/)
 * [Bootstrap](https://getbootstrap.com)